-- 54. In 2017, a number of changes were made to paragraphs 4, 5 and 7 of Article 5 and paragraphs 4.1 and 9 were added to the Article as a result of the recommendations of the OECD/G20 Final Report on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status) and, consequently, to this Commentary.
-Changes related to the addition of paragraph 4.1 and the modification of paragraphs 4, 5 and 6 of the Article that were made as a result of the adoption of the Report on Action 7 of the OECD/G20 Base Erosion and Profit Shifting Project.
-A number of consequential changes were then made to this Commentary.
-These Commentary changes are prospective only and, as such, do not affect the interpretation of the former provisions of the United Nations Model Tax Convention and of treaties in which these provisions are included, in particular as regards the interpretation of paragraphs 4 and 5 of the Article as they read before these changes. - 1655.
-In 2017 At that time, the Committee agreed to include in the update to the United Nations Model Convention, an amended paragraph 4 of Article 5, as recommended in .
+- 16. In 2017, the Committee agreed to include in the update to the United Nations Model Convention, an amended paragraph 4 of Article 5.
 The changes made were based on the recommendations of the OECD/G20 Final Report on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
-Paragraph 4 was modified so that all of the activities covered by paragraph 4 are subject to the condition that they are preparatory or auxiliary. - 1756.
+Paragraph 4 was modified so that all of the activities covered by paragraph 4 are subject to the condition that they are preparatory or auxiliary. - 17.
 The new paragraph 4 of Article 5 in the United Nations Model Tax Convention still omits the reference to "delivery" in subparagraphs (a) and (b).
-The deletion of the word
+The deletion of the word "delivery"

-"delivery" reflects the majority view of the Committee that a "warehouse" used for that purpose should, if the requirements of paragraph 1 are met, be a permanent establishment.
+reflects the majority view of the Committee that a "warehouse" used for that purpose should, if the requirements of paragraph 1 are met, be a permanent establishment.